lenincompres/DOM.create/README.md

 **DOM.create** interprets structural properties to match attributes, styles, event handlers and element tags.

 ### Method 3
-If *style:* contains *content:* property, a style tag with proper CSS language is created.
+If *style:* contains a *content:* property, a style tag with proper CSS language will be created.
+Click here to [learn about CSS](https://www.w3schools.com/css/css_intro.asp).

 ```javascript
 document.body.create({